pschatzmann/arduino-stk/README.md

 ## Supported Processors

 - ESP32 - The deveopment and testing has been done with the ESP32 so this will be the most stable and complete platform.
-- ESP8266 - I managed to have the code base compiling with the ESP8266 as well.
-This environment does not support Bluetooth.
+- I managed to have the code to compile with the following processors the as well:
+  - ESP8266
+  - RP2040

 You can consult the ArdConig.h file for the available functionality for your processor!